aptiko/django-spreadsheet/docs/api.rst

          will have the same result when used as the :data:`value`.
 In this case, prefer the first format.
 Use a function only for the cases when a string cannot do what you want.

+   .. attribute:: django_spreadsheet.Worksheet.column_width_factor

+      Optional.
+A number specifying how large to make column widths.

+      django-spreadsheet attempts to "autofit" columns.
+However, in order to actually autofit columns, the spreadsheet would need to be rendered. django-spreadsheet (and the openpyxl library on which it is based) does not have rendering capabilities, therefore it cannot really autofit columns.

+      The best we can do is find the max character length for each column and multiply it with a number, namely
+      :attr:`~django_spreadsheet.Worksheet.column_width_factor`.
+The default is
+      1.23, which has been found with experimentation to provide good results.